dgcameron/dbms_cloud/README.md

 ## **STEP 7:** Create a stored procedure *update_sales*.

-- This procedure also loops through all the files in the daily_input_files bucket and for each file re-creates the external table and then *updates* (and logs) the data.  *Note you will substitute your URI in the file_uri_list line below, but remove the file name part at the end since we'll allow ANY table in the bucket to get loaded and will rebuild the external table based on the preceding query.*.
+- This procedure also loops through all the files in the daily_input_files bucket and for each file re-creates the external table and then *updates* (and logs) the data.
 Note this code has used bulk load pl/sql processing to reduce pl/sql - to sql context switching, providing batch processing versus row by row processing.
 ```
 <copy>
 create or replace procedure update_sales as